 Ancient Elis, the largest city and capital of the homonymous city-state, was built on the north banks of the Peneus River, between the mountainous part of Elis (Akroreia) and its coastal lowlands (Elis Koile).

 The site was inhabited almost continuously from the beginning of the Middle Palaeolithic (130/120,000) until the end of the Early Byzantine period in the 7th century CE, when the city was abandoned.

 Aetolos Oxylos is considered the city’s mythical founder (12th-11th centuries BCE).
 Legend has it that he took advantage of the Dorian invasion to subordinate the area’s early inhabitants and founded the first settlement.

 The city thrived in the early historical period (11th – 10th centuries BCE), during the late Archaic and early Classical periods (6th and 5th centuries BCE), and in the Early Roman period (2nd century BCE – early 3rd century CE).

-Large numbers of flint tools from surface layers suggest that the site was inhabited since the Palaeolithic.
-Habitation concentrated primarily in the area of the later theatre at the end of the Neolithic, and on the Acropolis during the late third and early second millennia BC.
-The Mycenaean period saw the development of several settlements, whose cemeteries lie close to the limits of the later city.
-Several graves in the later city’s agora date from the end of the Mycenaean period (mid-twelfth century BC).
+Large numbers of flint tools from surface layers suggest that the site was inhabited since the Palaeolithic times.
+Habitation concentrated primarily in the area of the later theatre at the end of the Neolithic, and on the Acropolis during the late 3rd and early 2nd millennia BCE.

-Elis was the birthplace of several important figures of the ancient world, including Iphitus, who established the first Olympic Games (ninth or eighth century BC), the sophist Hippias (fifth century BC), and the sceptic Pyrron (365-275 BC).
+Elis was the birthplace of several important figures of the ancient world, including Iphitus, who established the first Olympic Games (9th or 8th century BCE), the sophist Hippias (5th century BCE), and the sceptic Pyrron (365-275 BCE).